-Typically, when the investigators identify someone as a witness, it is because they believe that person may have relevant information – not because that person is under investigation.
+When the investigators identify someone as a witness, it is typically because they believe that person may have relevant information – not because that person is under investigation.
 The University has an amnesty policy, which may apply to your situation.
-Under the amnesty policy, the complainant or any witnesses involved in an incident(s) will not be held accountable for violations of the Student Conduct Code (including alcohol or illegal substances policies) that may have occurred at the time of or as a result of the incident in question, provided that these violations did not endanger others or are not egregious in nature or do not violate the academic integrity policy.
+Under the amnesty policy, the complainant or any witnesses involved in an incident(s) will not be held accountable for violations of the Student Conduct Code (including alcohol or illegal substances policies) that may have occurred at the time of or as a result of the incident in question, provided that these violations did not endanger others, are not egregious in nature, or do not violate the academic integrity policy.

 Depending on your involvement, the investigators may be asking very specific questions, or they may be rather broad.
-In most cases, the questions will involve your knowledge of someone who may have violated the Student Conduct Code (the respondent) and/or someone who experienced those alleged actions (the complainant).
+In most cases, the questions will involve your knowledge of a situation during which it has been alleged that there were possible violations of the Student Conduct Code or Student Sexual Misconduct Policy.
+You may know or have been near the individual alleged to have engaged in the policy-violating behavior (the respondent) and/or you may know or have been near the individual who experienced those alleged actions (the complainant).

 Typically, in student(s)-to-student(s) matters and cases in which the respondent is a student, a witness’s identity cannot remain anonymous.
 In most cases, the identity of the person who provided certain information is a necessary component others will need to be able to fully understand what was provided.